 Nic is an Assistant Professor at the Information School.
 Prior to joining the iSchool as a faculty member he was a post-doc at UW working on digital preservation and data curation initiatives.
 Nic received his PhD in Information Science from the University of Illinois.
 He is currently a Research Data Alliance (RDA) early-career fellow and the technical director of the Qualitative Data Repository.

-Jevin is an Assistant Professor in the iSchool at the University of Washington.
+Jevin is an Associate Professor in the iSchool at the University of Washington.
 Before UW, he was a Post-Doctoral Researcher in the Department of Phyics at Umea University in Sweden.
 Jevin was an ARCS Fellow and received his PhD in Theoretical Biology in the Department of Biology at UW.
 His research on networks has been featured in the Chronicle of Higher Education, Nature and Science.